rust-vsock/tokio-vsock/README.md

-# Tokio-vsock
+# tokio-vsock

 Asynchronous Virtio socket support for Rust.
-The implementation is based off of Tokio and Mio's TCPListener and TCPStream interfaces.
+The implementation is based off of Tokio and Mio's `TCPListener` and `TCPStream` interfaces.

-Tokio-vsock is for the most part pre-alpha quality, so there is probably sharp edges.
+tokio-vsock is for the most part **pre-alpha** quality, so there are probably **sharp edges**.
 Please test it thoroughly before using in production.
-Happy to receive pull requests and issues.
+Happy to receive pull requests and issue reports.

+## Use Cases

+The most common use case for tokio-vsock would be writing agents for microvm applications.
+Examples would include container runtimes.

 ## Usage

-Refer to the crate documentation.
+Refer to the crate [documentation](https://docs.rs/tokio-vsock/).

 ## Testing